The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki DateAndTime.md

-> [!WARNING]
-            The number of array elements in the warnings and errors arrays might be less than warning_count or error_count if they occurred at the same position.

 ### ### Returns associative array with detailed info about given date/time

 _Method parses the given datetime string according to the same rules as [[DateAndTime#stringToTimestamp()]]._